iamsureshsharma/FlutterHooksExample/article.md

 final controller = useAnimationController(duration: duration)
 ```

-Only this line, inside the build() will work same
+Only this line, inside the build() will work the same

-In previous code all the **life-cycle** of widget, we've to manage
+In the previous code all the **life-cycle** of the widget, we've to manage

-In flutter hooks all these implementation logic is managed by flutter hook itself
+In flutter hooks, all these implementation logic is managed by flutter hook itself
-So, we can add only single line to add the new ```Animation Controller```
+So, we can add only a single line to add the new ```Animation Controller```

 ```dart
 final controller1 = useAnimationController();